alinazolo/goit-algo-hw-10/README.md

 ```text
 50 × 2 + 10 × 1 + 2 × 1 + 1 × 1 = 113
 ```

-The total number of coins used is 5.

-In this case, the greedy algorithm executed faster than the dynamic programming algorithm.

 To test the performance of the algorithms on a large amount, the value `100000` was used.